 Tier 2 is for LPHAs that have support from executive leadership and/or elected officials to advance policy change strategies, as well as relationships in place with health system partners to implement health systems change initiatives.

-Scope of work: Tier 2 provides funding to implement at least two priority policy strategy areas, selected by local program from a menu of options: Tobacco Retail Licensure (TRL), Indoor Clean Air Act (ICAA) expansion, or tobacco-free government properties.
-The program must also choose at least one multisector initiative to support development and maintenance of health system partnerships and support systems change for tobacco cessation.
+Scope of work: Tier 2 provides funding to advance at least two priority policy strategy areas, selected by local program from a menu of options: Tobacco Retail Licensure (TRL), Indoor Clean Air Act (ICAA) expansion, or tobacco-free government properties.
+The program must also choose at least one multisector systems change initiative in collaboration with health systems partners.
 LPHAs have the flexibility to select relevant evidence-based policy options based on political and community readiness.

 LPHAs are required to advance at least two evidence-based policy strategies from the following list based on CDC Best Practices for Comprehensive Tobacco Control Programs: